Resume Tips

 5. Keep It Concise and Well-Structured

-It is important to ensure that your resume is concise by using brief sentences and breaking down information into sections using appropriate headings.
-Use bold or italics to highlight key details but avoid overwhelming readers with overly complicated formatting.
+It is important to ensure that your resume is concise by using brief sentences and breaking down the information into sections that have appropriate headings.
+Make use of bold and italics in order to draw attention to the most important information, but do not overwhelm the reader with excessive formatting.

 6. Proofread for Errors